Mahdibenamor/Injectable_mvvm/README.md

 }
 ```

-fmvvm will automatically register it as an asynchronous factory because the return type is a Future.
+flutter_mvvm will automatically register it as an asynchronous factory because the return type is a Future.

 #### Generated Code: